-This breed needs to be brushed daily to keep their coat matt and tangle free.
+Grooming is an essential part of Silkie guinea pig care.
+Silkies require constant grooming; their hair needs to be brushed daily to keep their coat matt and tangle free.

 Diet and Exercise

-In addition to grooming, you’ll need to provide your Silkie with a varied and nutritious diet of grass hay, fresh vegetables, and guinea pig pellets.
+In addition to constant grooming, you’ll need to provide your Silkie with a varied and nutritious diet of grass hay, fresh vegetables, and guinea pig pellets.

 Around every 3 to 7 days, you’ll have to clean out your pet’s cage.